 To read about specific program requirements, learning outcomes and how to apply, click on a program from the following list:

-Continuing Professional Education(CPE) Credit
+Continuing Professional Education Credit (CPE)

 Webster University is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
+Therefore, anyone taking courses in our forensic accounting program can also qualify for CPE credit.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.

 Highlights from the Walker School